hadily/helpdesk-app-pfa1/README.md

 ## CareConnect: Help Desk Web Application

-This project was developed as part of the end-of-the-year project in 2023.
+This project was developed by 2 ENSIT students as part of the end-of-the-year project in 2023.

 # Description